Old Fashioned Vegetable Beef Soup (with Fall-Apart Tender Beef)

 • Fresh Parsley.
 The perfect herb for beef soup, but oregano or sliced basil works well too.

-How to Make This Easy Beef Vegetable Soup
+How to Make Old Fashioned Vegetable Beef Soup

-1. Firstly, heat a Dutch oven (just found this one on Amazon and it’s so pretty) on medium-high heat.
+1. First, heat a Dutch oven on medium-high heat.
 Add the oil and get it super hot, then add the beef.
 Season the beef with 3/4 tsp salt and 1/4 tsp black pepper.
 You’ll want to let it sear for 4-6 minutes until it releases with ease from the base.
 Seal the meat on all sides and then transfer it to a plate.

 2. Add the core veggies to the pot; onions, celery, and carrots.
 Sprinkle in a teaspoon of salt and cook the vegetables until they are soft, for around 5 minutes.